 The subwoofer of the Sony HT-X9000F is about the size of a desktop computer.
 It can be placed next to your couch or TV stand.

 The back of the Sony HT-X9000F has two openings.
 The one on the left is for the integrated power cable.
 The opening on the right side has all the input ports.
 Unfortunately, it doesn't come with mounting brackets or screws, so if you want to put this on your wall, you'll need to purchase these accessories separately.

 The back of the Sony HT-X9000F is very simple.
 It's made of black metal and it only has an integrated cable at the bottom.

 The Sony HT-X9000F has a good build quality.
 Its metal grill has a nice silver lining at its base while the rest of its body is made from a sleek, black plastic.
-The subwoofer also has a nice feel to it as its front has a glossy finish and the woofer is covered with a metal grill.
+The subwoofer also has a nice feel to it as its front has a glossy finish and the woofer is covered with a metal grille.
 It feels sturdy as its casing is made from melamine and the back is covered in a black metal plate.